mantis/icinga2/doc/21-selinux.md

 There are two ways to install the SELinux Policy for Icinga 2 on Enterprise Linux 7.
 Installing it from the provided package which is the preferred option and manual installation if you need some fixes not released yet or for development.

-The policy package will run the daemon in a permissive domain so nothing will be denied also if the system runs in enforcing mode, so please make sure to run the system in this mode.
+If the system runs in enforcing mode, you can still set icinga2 to run its domain permissve if problems occure, so please make sure to run the system in this mode.

     # sestatus
     SELinux status:                 enabled